Skip to main content

 Middle Housing Code Amendments

-The City of Bellevue is working to update its land use and city codes to comply with House Bills (HB) 1110 and 1337, aimed at expanding the number and types of housing units allowed in residential areas.
-More information on the proposed amendments can be found on the Middle Housing Code Amendments page, including any upcoming engagement opportunities.
+On June 24, the Bellevue City Council adopted ordinances to implemented the requirements of House Bills (HB) 1110 and 1337.
+These amendments updated Bellevue's Land Use Code and City Code to expand the number and type of housing units permitted in residential areas of the city.
+More information on the proposed amendments can be found on the Middle Housing Code Amendments page.

 Housing Opportunities in Mixed-Use Areas Land Use Code Amendment